SDWebImage/SDWebImage/README.md

 ## Installation

-There are four ways to use SDWebImage in your project:
+There are 5 ways to use SDWebImage in your project:
 - using CocoaPods
 - using Carthage
 - using Swift Package Manager
+- download binary XCFramework
 - manual install (build frameworks or embed Xcode Project)

 ### Installation with CocoaPods